No-Knead Focaccia (VIDEO)

 • Read my expert tips, FAQ and watch the video tutorial before beginning.

 • To a large mixing bowl, add all the ingredients in order as listed except the flour.
 Whisk together, then add the flour.
-Use a Danish dough hook or the neck of a wooden spoon to mix for at least 1 minute until the dough is wet and sticky.
+Use a Danish dough hook or the neck of a wooden spoon to mix for at least 1 minute until a wet, sticky, shaggy dough is formed.
 This is the most work you'll do for this recipe.
 Then, cover with a tea towel and allow the dough to rest for 10 minutes.

 Note: This recipe uses sea salt, which has larger, coarser grains compared to fine table salt.
 This affects the quantity of salt and the saltiness in the bread.
 If you don't have sea salt, reduce the salt measurement to 2 teaspoons.